Percy-Cucumber/Linear-Algebra/README.md

 # Linear-Algebra

-Code from Richard Hoshino's Linear Algebra class.
+Maxima and Python from Richard Hoshino's Linear Algebra class.